jamba.bat for Windows) is the main script that Jamba generates for you to help in invoking the right set of

 -n option will not invoke any commands but instead show you what will happen.

-The following commands are specific to the VST plugin.
+The following commands are the most frequently used commands.

 Deletes all previous build.